 - Service providers such as teachers, school counselors, library staff, and mental health professionals

-- A parent or guardian of teenagers and young adults
+- A parent or guardian of young adults

 For more detailed information on Naloxone, check out the Nova Scotia Naloxone Program website at nsnaloxone.ca